community/cultural

 Victoria, Westminster

-Cafe/restaurants/supermarket available on Strutton Ground which is two minutes walk from The Thorney Island Society Archives
+There are cafés, restaurants, and a supermarket available on Strutton Ground, a two-minute walk from The Thorney Island Society Archives.

 Talk: Thorney Island - 'London's Lost Island'